In Search of the Perfect Schnitzel Recipe

 My daughter-in-law Ruthie makes the best schnitzel but always keeps insisting she does nothing in particular, so I decided to spy on her once when she made the dish, from beginning to end.
 The result is some friendly troubleshooting for everyone.

-• Don’t pound them any thinner than ⅓ inch.
+• Leave them nice and thick.
+This is how they come out plump and juicy.
+Don’t pound them any thinner than 1/2 inch.

 • Don’t cook them over very high heat, as chicken breasts are sensitive to excessive heat and might scorch

-• Cook the schnitzel until almost, but not completely, cooked.
+• The best Schnitzel is the one that goes directly from your skillet to your plate.
+But when we make them for shabsove, that simply is not realistic.
+So, in this case: Cook the schnitzel until almost, but not completely, cooked.
 Keeping them warm in a very low temperature oven will do the rest of the job until serving time, and get them cooked to perfection.

 Make your own Bread Crumbs: